Datamine-Crypto/total-supply/README.md

 # Installation

-- Get Azure account
+- Get Microsoft Azure account
-- Get Azure Functions extension for Visual Studio Code
+- Get Visual Studio Code & install Azure Functions extension
 - You will need web3 provider (ex: infura.io) and set it as a "web3" prop in `local.settings.json` Values section (This is Application Settings in prod)

 # Usage